 The development of renewable energy, along with energy ef ciency, is a pillar of the Energiewende.
 Wind, the sun, hydropower, biomass and geothermal energy are climate-friendly and local sources of energy that make Germany less dependent on fossil fuels and play a key role in climate protection.

 The use of renewables is most advanced in the electricity sector.
-Since 2014, they have been the most important source of energy in Germany’s electricity mix, supplying almost a third of the power consumed in the country.
+Since 2014, they have been the most important source of energy in Germany’s electricity mix, supplying more than a third of the power consumed in the country.
 Ten years earlier, they met only nine percent of demand.
 Targeted funding is the reason for this success.
 It began in 1991 with the Electricity Grid Feed Act, which introduced fixed feed-in tariffs and compulsory purchasing with the aim of opening the market to new technologies.
 This was followed by the Renewable Energy Sources Act in 2000.
 It has three key components: guaranteed feed-in tariffs for various technologies; priority grid feed-in; and a surcharge system that shares the resulting additional costs among all electricity consumers.

 Wind power is currently the most important renewable source of electricity.
-Electricity supplied by onshore wind turbines now costs only between 5.5 and 8.9 eurocents per kilowatt-hour on average.
+Electricity supplied by onshore wind turbines now costs only between 1.9 and 2.5 eurocents per kilowatt-hour on average.